Key takeaways

 - Payday alternative loans

-Plenty of online lenders provide personal loans for consumers with poor credit.
+Numerous online lenders offer personal loans to consumers with poor credit.
 These are often installment loans, which are easier to repay.
 Many of these lenders offer same-day or next-day approval.

-Cash advances or paycheck advances can help you cover costs for less.
-Most do not charge interest or conduct a credit check.
+Cash advance apps or paycheck advances can help you cover costs for less.
+Most apps do not charge interest or conduct a credit check.
 The fees are minimal, and many, like the optional tip and fast funding fee, are avoidable.

 Seek financial assistance